Scraping Instagram for Hashtags

 I decided to scrape the last seven posts(pictures) provided by dylanwerneryoga(Dylan), seanphelpsyoga(Sean), and kevindhofer(Kevin)

 First, I had to automate signing in to my account (you cannot see posts without having an Ig handle).
 Then I found my way to the yogis' page by using the Xpath of the search field and created ActionChain to type and click on the yogi handle I wanted.
 Afterward, utilizing an Xpath and another ActionChain, I clicked on the most recent post.
 However, when I reached the desired page, the hashtags were not readily available to get scraped.
 They were not visible on the page.
 The reason is that many teachers place the hashtags in the comments for a post instead of in the caption.
 They do this because they want people to focus solely on the content in their caption.
 As a result, their hashtag comments "disappear" once followers start commenting on the post as well.
 Consequently, the only way to see the hashtag comment is to load all the comments for that given post.

-To tackle this problem, I created a While loop that would click on the "load more comments" button until it disappeared.
+I created a While loop to tackle this problem that would click on the "load more comments" button until it disappeared.
 Next, I scraped the hashtags from the yogis' comments and saved them into a csv file to be later imported into R Studio.
-After removing the ‘#’ symbol, I created a WordCloud to showcase which hashtag is trending the most.

-#Yogainspritation, #yoga, and #yogaeverydamnday are the most widely used hashtags my favorite yogis used in their most recent post.
-I will plan to use these tags and algorithm to inform me which tags to use on next my 7 posts.
+#Yogainspritation, #yoga, and #menyoga are the most widely used hashtags my favorite yogis used in their most recent post.
+I will plan to use these tags and algorithms to inform me which tags to use on my next 21 posts.
 I will update this blog when complete to show results.